llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

     was run.

     .. note:: Kernel checksum values are used to determine whether kernels variants are producing the same results.
-This, the checksum **must** be computed in the same way for each variant of a kernel so that checksums for different variants can be compared to help identify differences, and
+Thus, the checksum **must** be computed in the same way for each variant of a kernel so that checksums for different variants can be compared to help identify differences, and